 - Request for payment: Vendors will be able to send a Request for Payment within an RTP in the future

 With settlement and fund availability being instantaneous, you can have more control over when cash flows out of your bank accounts by making payments through RTP.
 Instead of having to wait several business days for payments to transfer and become available to vendors, you can send payments even on the day they are due with RTP with minimal fees compared to checks as according to Delloite within their research report, Economic Impact of Real-Time Payments, RTP cost about the same as non-instant electronic payments overall, at around $1.95 for 10 transactions per capita, which compared to checks at $2.79.

 The Future of RTP

-While RTP is instantaneous and more secure than other payment methods, in the short term, a lack of mass adoption is still a potential issue.
+While RTP is instantaneous and more secure than other payment methods, a lack of mass adoption is still a potential issue in the short term.
 RTP is still not available at all banking institutions nationwide.
 According to the Clearing House Payment Company, “[RTP] is currently accessible to financial institutions that hold 75% of U.S. demand deposit accounts (DDAs), and the network currently reaches 61% of U.S. DDAs.”